xwal/awesome-stars/README.md

 - [burczyk/XcodeSwiftSnippets](https://github.com/burczyk/XcodeSwiftSnippets) - Swift 4 code snippets for Xcode
 - [likedan/Awesome-CoreML-Models](https://github.com/likedan/Awesome-CoreML-Models) - Largest list of models for Core ML (for iOS 11+)
 - [pyca/cryptography](https://github.com/pyca/cryptography) - cryptography is a package designed to expose cryptographic primitives and recipes to Python developers.
-- [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of Python frameworks, libraries, tools, and resources
+- [vinta/awesome-python](https://github.com/vinta/awesome-python) - The definitive list that answers "I want to do X in Python, which tool should I use?"
 - [lucasxlu/LagouJob](https://github.com/lucasxlu/LagouJob) - Data Analysis & Mining for lagou.com
 - [ycm-core/YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) - A code-completion engine for Vim
 - [SFTtech/openage](https://github.com/SFTtech/openage) - Clone of the Age of Empires II engine 🚀